Christ Church, Polokwane: History

 In 1931 the site of the present church (erf.
 569, corner of Devenish and Biccard Streets) was purchased complete with a house for use as the Rectory.
 In 1949 a building fund was started and in 1951 a definite decision was taken to build a new church on the Rectory site.
 The old building was showing its age, termites had got into the walls and fear was expressed that the roof would eventually become dangerous.

 On 20 June 1957 the church celebrated its Diamond Jubilee.
 The guest preacher was Frank Clarke.

 In March 1960, the Vicar General, Frederick Amoore, laid the foundation stone of the new hall and vestry.
 The last service held in the old building that had served this congregation for over sixty years was held on Sunday, 25 September 1960.
 In July, 1968 Architects were commissioned to plan the new church and on Saturday 30 November, the foundation stone of the new church was laid by J.A.
-Goddard, This honour was accorded him in recognition of the many years of devoted and unbroken service he had given to Christ Church since 1927.
+Goddard.
+This honour was accorded him in recognition of the many years of devoted and unbroken service he had given to Christ Church since 1927.
 In 1969 the church and a flat for the curate were completed at a cost of R35,500.
 The dedication of the church by the Bishop of Pretoria took place on Sunday, 10 August 1969.

 In 1995 Christ Church celebrated a hundred years of an Anglican congregation in Polokwane / Pietersburg.

 Martin Breytenbach, the second bishop of the Anglican Diocese of St Mark the Evangelist resisted the call for many years to have a cathedral in the diocese.
 He, like his predecessor, Philip Le Feuvre, believed that the diocese was far from being established and so any talk of establishing a cathedral was premature.

 In 2009 the bishop began thinking about the needs of Polokwane itself.
 It is rapidly transforming from a small city into a full-scale city.
 The open land between Polokwane and Seshego is rapidly filling up with houses.
 New suburbs are opening up to the north, east and south.
 New shopping malls are opening up and existing ones are doubling in size.

 With the support of Chapter, the Trustees, Diocesan Standing Committee and Christ Church Council, the bishop moved towards proclaiming Christ Church a cathedral in 2011.
 A dean was appointed as well as a sub-dean.
 Consequently, the list of rectors was discontinued and a new list of deans and sub-deans started.
-Christ Church was consecrated a cathedral on 18 June 2011.
+Christ Church was consecrated as a cathedral on 18 June 2011.